Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Mock Data

 where $H^{-}(z)$ and $H^+(z)$ are the minimum and maximum values of $H(z)$, respectively, given by the cosmological prior.
 For the prior, when we focus on the constraint on $H_0$, we choose uniform distributions of $h \in \mathcal{U}[0.6, 0.8]$ and $\Omega_M \in \mathcal{U}[0.04, 0.5]$ while fixing $w_0 = -1$ and $w_a = 0$; when we are interested in the constraint on the dark energy EoS, we choose uniform distributions of $w_0 \in \mathcal{U}[-2, -0.5]$ and $w_a \in \mathcal{U}[-1, 1]$ while fixing $h$ and $\Omega_M$ at their default values.

-The distributions of the numbers of the candidate host galaxies are shown in Panel (c) of Figure \ref{fig:dDLdOmegaNgalNagn}.
+The distribution of the number of the candidate host galaxies is shown in Panel (c) of Figure \ref{fig:dDLdOmegaNgalNagn}.
 We can see that the typical number of candidate host galaxies for an EMRI detected by TianQin or TianQin I+II is about $10^5 - 10^6$ after accounting for the uncertainties in the cosmological parameters, and that the TianQin+LISA network can reduce the typical number to about $10^3 - 10^4$.
 In addition, to make the mock galaxy catalog more realistic, we assume that all galaxies with $z > 0.6$ in the MultiDark galaxy catalog have photometric redshift (photo-$z$) errors which vary with the true redshifts $z_{\rm true}$ of the galaxies as

 \citep{2013ApJ...775...93D, 2021ApJ...909...53Z, 2022MNRAS.512.4593Z}.
 The reason for setting the photo-$z$ errors to zero for galaxies with $z \leq 0.6$ is that spectroscopic surveys of ground-based telescopes can cover this redshift range \citep{2012RAA....12.1197C, 2013AJ....145...10D, 2016arXiv161100036D}.